huangfrederick/rocket_launch_sites/README.md

 # SpaceX Falcon 9 First Stage Landing Prediction

 Binary classification project predicting whether a Falcon 9 first stage booster will successfully land and be recovered for reuse.
-Booster recovery status directly determines launch cost — a recovered booster significantly reduces the cost of a subsequent launch, making this a meaningful prediction target beyond a classification exercise.
+Booster recovery status directly determines launch cost, as a recovered booster significantly reduces the cost of a subsequent launch, making this a meaningful prediction target beyond a classification exercise.

 ---